anushkumar13/Low-Level-Design/04_Creational_Design_Pattern/05_Singleton_Design_Pattern.md

 #### Problem:

-In a large application, you need to log events such as errors, successes, or warnings.
-If every class creates its own logger object:
+* Each class makes its own logger

-* Logs are scattered in multiple files.
+* Logs go in different files
-* Debugging becomes messy.
-* Inconsistent formatting or missing logs.
+* Hard to debug

 #### Solution:

-Use a **Singleton Logger**:
+* Use Singleton Logger

-* Only one logger instance across the application.
+* One logger for all
-* All parts of the application write to the same log file.
-* Ensures consistency and makes debugging easier.
+* Logs stay in one place

 ---